||NEW: An interactive version of this page is available as

 ||NEW: A simplified version of

-this page is available as a Flash Movie.
+this page is available as an interactive application.
 Click here

 of Compensating Action